docker/docs/install/index.md

 The cadence of the year-month releases is every 6 months starting with the `18.09` release.
-The patch releases for a year-month release take place as needed to address bug fixes during it's support cycle.
+The patch releases for a year-month release take place as needed to address bug fixes during its support cycle.

-Docker CE binaries for a release are available on download.docker.com as packages for the supported operating systems.
-Docker EE binaries are available on the Docker Store for the supported operating systems.
+Docker CE binaries for a release are available on <download.docker.com>
+as packages for the supported operating systems.
+Docker EE binaries are available on the [Docker Store](https://store.docker.com/) for the supported operating systems.
 The release channels are available for each of the year-month releases and allow users to "pin" on a year-month release of choice.
 The release channel also receives patch releases when they become available.

 ### Nightly builds

 Nightly builds are created once per day from the master branch.
-Version number for nightly builds take the format `0.YYYYmmdd.HHMMSS`, for example `0.20181231.093045`.
-These builds allow for testing from the latest code on master branch.
+The version number for nightly builds take the format `0.YYYYmmdd.HHMMSS`, for example `0.20181231.093045`.
+These builds allow for testing from the latest code on the master branch.
 No qualifications or guarantees are made for the nightly builds.

 The release channel for these builds is called `nightly`.